 I did not think much of where I wanted my career to go for many years.
 I just went with the flow: learning what I could, getting feedback and acting on it so I would keep growing professionally.
 I didn't even fully admit to myself what I wanted to do next - like wanting play a lead role in the next, upcoming project.
 Still, I felt disappointment when someone else got that opportunity and felt I couldn't talk about this with my manager, as I never brought it up before.

-I now regularly stop to think through where I am with my career, where I would like to go and talk this through with my manager and management chain.
+I now regularly stop to think through where I am with my career, where I would like to go and talk my plans through with my manager and management chain.
 Doing this forces me to be honest with myself and results in productive conversations on the reality of where I'd like to go next, a reality check on those goals and actions I can take to get there.